ukneutron/ukneutron.github.io/proposals.md

 The next proposal deadline for ANSTO is 15th February, 2022.
 More information will be found [here](https://www.ansto.gov.au/our-facilities/australian-centre-for-neutron-scattering/call-for-proposals).

 #### Spallation Neutron Source (SNS) and High Flux Isotope Reactor (HFIR)
-HFIR and SNS is not accepting general use proposals.
+HFIR and SNS is now accepting general use proposals.
 Deadline for submission of proposals is on 23rd March, 2022.
 More information will be found [here](https://neutrons.ornl.gov/users/proposal-calls).

 #### The Swiss Spallation Neutron Source (SINQ)
 The next proposal deadline is 15th May, 2022.
 More information will be found [here](https://www.psi.ch/en/sinq)